Climbers and hikers banned from popular cliffs and trails to protect endangered raptors during nesting season

 A climber scales an Indian Creek cliff (Image credit: Getty Images)

-Climbers in Utah have been urged to take care on the mountains to avoid raptors as they return to crags and cliffsides to nest.
+Climbers across the US. have been blocked from climbing in popular areas across the country to protect raptors as they return to crags and cliffsides to nest.

-In the coming months, several raptor species will return to Indian Creek, in southwest Utah to build nests and nurture their young on ledges, cliffs, and rock walls.
+In the coming months, raptor species will return to America's wildlife areas to build nests and nurture their young on ledges, cliffs, and rock walls.

 “Notices have been posted, and climbers should refer to BLM’s raptor protection map to identify avoidance areas.”